Charles Palliser

-Charles Palliser (born December 11, 1947 in Holyoke, Massachusetts) is a best-selling novelist, American-born but British-based.
+Charles Palliser (born December 11, 1947, in Holyoke, Massachusetts) is an American-born and British-based novelist.
 His most well-known novel, The Quincunx, has sold over a million copies internationally.
 He is the elder brother of the late author and freelance journalist Marcus Palliser.

 Life and career

 Born in New England, Palliser is an American citizen but has lived in the United Kingdom since the age of three.
 He went to Oxford in 1967 to read English Language and Literature and took a First in June 1970.
 He was awarded the BLitt in 1975 for a dissertation on Modernist fiction.
 From 1974 until 1990, Palliser was a Lecturer in the Department of English at the University of Strathclyde in Glasgow.
 He was the first Deputy Editor of The Literary Review when it was founded in 1979.
 He taught creative writing during the Spring semester of 1986 at Rutgers University in New Jersey.
 In 1990, he gave up his university post to become a full-time writer when his first novel, The Quincunx, became an international best-seller.
 He teaches occasionally for the Arvon Foundation, the Skyros Institute, the University of London, London Metropolitan University, and Middlesex University.
 He was Writer in Residence at the University of Poitiers in 1997.